 - Malfunctioning on/off airbag switch

 With a dangerous defect, airbags can do more harm than good.
 For example, the recent recall on Takata airbags came about due to airbags exploding when they deploy, causing serious injuries and death.
 Defective airbags could not only fail at protecting occupants during a crash but could also cause injuries by deploying without warning.
-It’s important to stay up to date on airbag recalls and to consult with an attorney after suffering injuries from an airbag malfunction.
+It’s important to stay up to date on airbag recalls and to consult with an expert Dallas accident attorney after suffering injuries from an airbag malfunction.
 A conversation with a lawyer can help you understand your rights as an innocent consumer and know what steps to take next.

 How Can an Attorney Help You?